YCChenVictor/blog-frontend/src/posts/software/concept/2022-05-02-interview.md

 # Title

-## Purpose

-## Concept

-### Introduction
+## Introduction

 * Start with a brief introduction of yourself, your background, and your current role.
 * Mention your experience, skills, and any relevant projects you've worked on.

-### Behavioral Questions

-* (V) Can you describe a challenging project you've worked on?
-* (V) How do you handle tight deadlines and pressure?
-* (V) Tell me about a time when you had to resolve a conflict within a team.
-* (V) Tell me about a time when you had to deal with a difficult team member.
-How did you handle it?
-* (V) Can you share an example of a project or task that didn't go as planned?
-How did you handle the situation and what did you learn from it?
-* (V) Give me an example of a time when you had to adapt to a change in a work environment.
-How did you approach it?
-* (V) Tell me about a situation where you had to work with a challenging client or customer.
-How did you handle the relationship?
-* (V) Describe a moment when you had to lead a team through a challenging project.
-What strategies did you use to motivate and guide your team?
-* (V) Can you share a situation where you had to make a tough decision?
-How did you come to the conclusion, and what were the results?
-* (V) Tell me about a time when you demonstrated leadership skills.
-What was the outcome of your actions?
-* (V) Describe a situation where you had to handle multiple tasks simultaneously.
-How did you prioritize and manage your time effectively?
-* (V) Give me an example of a time when you had to take initiative without being prompted.
-What was the outcome?
-* (V) Describe a situation in which you had to learn a new skill or technology quickly.
-How did you go about it?

-### Technical Questions

-Present a coding problem to assess problem-solving skills and coding proficiency.
-Choose problems that cover various technical areas (algorithms, data structures, etc.)

-Just literally practice leetcode and side projects.

-### Open-ended Discussion and Questions

-Allow time for the candidate to ask questions about the company, team, or role.
-Discuss any topics the candidate brings up and provide insights into the work culture, projects, etc.

-### Feedback and Improvement

-Provide constructive feedback on both technical and soft skills.
-Highlight areas of strength and areas that need improvement.
-Suggest resources or areas to focus on for further improvement.

-## Example

-### Introduction

-I'm a Rails developer with approximately three years of experience.
-Currently, I am legally eligible to work in Canada and am actively seeking opportunities in the country.
+I'm a fullstack developer with approximately three years of experience.
 My expertise extends to developing applications using Rails, Vue, React, and Node.

-During my career, I have had the opportunity to work on projects in both Ad Tech and Ed Tech domains.
-In the Ad Tech sector, I collaborated with a team to build a bidding system for the advertisement market.
-This experience equipped me with valuable insights into the dynamic and competitive nature of the advertising industry.
+Throughout my career, I've been fortunate to engage in projects spanning the realms of Ad Tech and Ed Tech.
+Within the Ad Tech sector, I actively contributed to the development of a robust bidding system tailored for the dynamic advertisement market.
+This endeavor provided me with invaluable insights into effectively synchronizing diverse data sources and facilitating informed decision-making for our clientele.

 In the Ed Tech domain, my role at Faria Education Group encompassed a range of impactful contributions.
 Notably, I spearheaded the implementation of a comprehensive Admission Journey checklist and due dates mechanism, significantly streamlining the admission process and enhancing school admission rates.
 Additionally, my involvement in the Parent UI Redesign project underscored my commitment to software quality, as I meticulously addressed 87 groups of unit and feature tests to ensure consistency with a revised specification and new UI.
 In the Advancement Module project, I seamlessly integrated new features, analyzed over 1,000 lines of code, and established robust security measures, contributing to the efficient management of worldwide alumni families.
 These experiences have not only sharpened my technical skills but have also cultivated my ability to devise innovative solutions and adapt to diverse project requirements, making me well-equipped for future challenges in the Ed Tech sector.
 I am eager to bring this expertise to your team and contribute to the success of your initiatives.

-I am enthusiastic about the prospect of contributing my skills and expertise to new challenges in Canada and look forward to discussing potential opportunities.
+I am enthusiastic about the prospect of contributing my skills and expertise to new challenges and look forward to discussing potential opportunities.

-### Behavior Question
+## Behavioral Questions

-#### Faria
+### Faria

 * Give me an example of a time when you had to adapt to a change in a work environment.
 How did you approach it?